 1. You can link finished projects or WIP's , but just keep it about quilting and sewing!

-2. Link to your specific post to make it easier for others.
+2. Link to your specific post (not to your home page!) to make it easier for others.

-3. Spread the word and post my button or a text link.
+3. Please remember to spread the word and post my button or a text link.

 4. Spread the comment love far and wide!